mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 ### Synthesis on implications for project based practice to encourage agency

 Previous chapters explored varied understandings of agency.

+#### Divining authentic frameworks

+The process of discovering the framework of GDPs explored in chapter five merits exploration from the perspective of replicability.

+Is there is something particular about the format of the game product to be designed that particularly suits this process.
+What other products does it suit?

+What are the broad implication for the use of this frameworks in other domains.

+PERHAPS ONE FOR FINAL CHAPTER

+#### Keeping hard fun hard

+Hard fun is a well used concept in creative computing education.

+A relevant challenge is the difficulty of structuring resources in a way which can support the diversity of the directions in which participant want to progress their design.
+My results Drawing from authentic resources can be chaotic and create problematic errors.

+Where participants lacked the concepts and technical  language needed to find external support materials, the combination of the starting code template and a selection of curated code and documentation examples helped address this.

-To here is a potential tension between instrumental agency and transformative agency.
-In designing out conflicts the facilitator may reduce the capacity for participants to profitably address them, both as individuals pair or collectively as a group.
+However, in designing out conflicts the facilitator may reduce the capacity for participants to profitably address them, both as individuals pair or collectively as a group.
 There is a balance here for the facilitator to take an appropriate position on.

-The following section explores these tensions in more depth.
+Some parents were aware of this tension as outlined in appendix.

+There is a potential tension between instrumental agency and transformative agency.

 ## Implications in conceptualisations of forms of agency